 There are also some cooperative state and Federal law enforcement efforts in progress: StateScoop reports that the US Justice Department and the Commonwealth of Virginia have formed a task force to investigate coronavirus fraud.

-Today's issue includes events affecting Australia, China, Czech Republic, European Union, France, Germany, Hungary, India, Iran, Ireland, Israel, Jamaica, Japan, Republic of Korea, Russia, Slovakia, Taiwan, United Kingdom, United States
+Today's issue includes events affecting Australia, China, Czech Republic, European Union, France, Germany, Hungary, India, Iran, Ireland, Israel, Jamaica, Japan, Republic of Korea, Russia, Slovakia, Taiwan, United Kingdom, and United States.

 Bring your own context.

 More on the cloud, and its vulnerabilities to misconfiguration.
 Sometimes the fault lies in the templates.

 "And it sounds fancy, but really all infrastructure-as-code templates do is they create the basic building blocks for how cloud infrastructure is largely now created.
 And that's a good thing.
 But what we found was, you know, we wanted to look at what are the security implications of moving towards this infrastructure-as-code?
 And again, all that means is that instead of me going out and manually creating cloud infrastructure, I now design it on a whiteboard, I put it into code, and I can now re-use that template as many times as I want.
 Now, the security implication comes here – is that what we've known from both past research and also from this most recent report is that poor cloud security practices are rampant.
 One of the headlines that we kind of found as we sifted through just, you know, petabytes of data, is that we found over two hundred thousand insecure templates in use....